filakhtov/gentoo-use-docs/sys-fs/e2fsprogs.md

 This flag can be safely disabled.

+### test
+Execute the `make check` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because these tests are primarily oriented towards the developments, maintainers and testers.

 ### tools
 Pass the `--enable-e2initrd-helper` option to the configure script.
 Build and install extfs tools, such as `mke2fs`, `e2fsck`, `tune2fs`, `e2label`, `dumpe2fs` and all others.